Skip to main content

 Pods, also known as packs or liquitabs, are compact, saving on CO2 emissions through transportation and saving space in your cupboard.
 They’re also generally mess-free.
 However, like tablets, pods often involve a lot of packaging and are more expensive than alternatives.

 The PVA that pods are encased in is promoted as 100% water-soluble and biodegradable.
-A recent study from March 2021 into PVA used on dishwasher pods stated that it is biodegradable and “there is no concern for persistence or accumulation in the environment.”
+A study from March 2021 into PVA used on dishwasher pods stated that it is biodegradable and “there is no concern for persistence or accumulation in the environment.”

 But a preliminary study by Arizona State University into the PVA used on dishwasher pods published in April 2021 suggested that "about 4% of the PVA from detergent pods is discharged undigested in treated water, while 65% ends up in sludge” that may end up in landfill, applied to agricultural land or incinerated.
 The study's author suggests it could harm aquatic ecosystems.